stokedesco/sdc-simple-hours/README.md

 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to **Simple Hours** in the admin menu to configure your weekly hours and holiday overrides, including holiday messages.
    - Holiday overrides now support start and finish times for partial-day closures.
-   - Holiday messages appear beneath the weekly hours table for easier styling.
+   - Display holiday notices separately with the `[holiday-message]` shortcode.
 4. Select your preferred 12-hour or 24-hour time display.
 5. Optionally enable schema.org markup to output structured data for search engines.